An Béal Bocht: Plot

-An Béal Bocht is set in Corca Dhorcha, (Corkadoragha, Corkadorkey) (a parody of Corca Dhuibhne, the name for the Dingle Peninsula), a remote region of Western Ireland where it never stops raining, everyone lives in desperate poverty (and always will), while also talking in "the learned smooth Gaelic".
+An Béal Bocht is set in Corca Dhorcha, (Corkadoragha, Corkadorkey) (a parody of Corca Dhuibhne, the name for the Dingle Peninsula), a remote region of Western Ireland where it never stops raining and everyone lives in desperate poverty (and always will) while talking in "the learned smooth Gaelic".
 It is a memoir of one Bónapárt Ó Cúnasa (Bonaparte O'Coonassa), a resident of this region, beginning at his very birth.
-At one point the area is visited by hordes of Gaeilgeoirí (Irish language lovers) from Dublin, who explain that not only should one always speak Irish, but also every sentence one utters in Irish should be about the language question.
-However, they eventually abandon the area because the poverty is too impoverished, the cultural authenticity is too culturally authentic, and because the dialect of the Irish-language spoken in Corca Dhorcha is far too Irish.
-The narrator, after a series of bloodcurdling and horrible adventures, is eventually imprisoned on a false murder charge, and there, "safe in jail and free from the miseries of life", finally has the chance to write this most affecting memoir of our times.
+At one point the area is visited by hordes of Gaeilgeoirí (Irish-language lovers) from Dublin, who say that not only should one always speak Irish, but also every sentence one utters in Irish should be about the language question.
+They eventually abandon the area because it is too impoverished and too culturally authentic, and because the dialect spoken in Corca Dhorcha is far too Irish.
+After a series of bloodcurdling and horrible adventures, the narrator is imprisoned on a false murder charge, and there, "safe in jail and free from the miseries of life", has the chance to write this most affecting memoir of our times.

 Adaptations

-An adaptation of An Béal Bocht by Sean A O'Briain was performed for the first time in the Damer Theatre, Dublin on 31 January 1967 by An Cumann Gaelach from University College Dublin.
+An adaptation of An Béal Bocht by Sean A O'Briain was performed for the first time in the Damer Theatre, Dublin, on 31 January 1967 by An Cumann Gaelach from University College Dublin.
 It was also part of The University Drama Festival in Galway in February 1967.
-On Wednesday, 26 July 1967 the play opened in The Peacock Theatre, Dublin and was the very first production in the theatre.
-It ran for only three days and closed abruptly.
+On 26 July 1967 the play opened in The Peacock Theatre, Dublin, as the theatre's first production.
+It ran for three days and closed abruptly.
 Due to a disagreement between Brian O'Nualain's widow and the book publishers The Abbey Theatre decided to pull the play.

 The book was adapted for stage by Paul Lee and first presented in the pub An Béal Bocht, Charlemont Street, Dublin, for the Dublin Theatre Festival in 1989, directed by Ronan Smith.

 Irish filmmaker Tom Collins adapted and directed an animated version of the book, which was first shown (outside of festivals) on TG4 on Christmas Day 2017 and features the voices of Owen McDonnell and Donncha Crowley.
-The artwork was done by John McCloskey, whose graphic novel adaptation based on Collins' screenplay was published in 2012 by Cló Mhaigh Eo.
+The artwork is by John McCloskey, whose graphic novel adaptation based on Collins' screenplay was published in 2012 by Cló Mhaigh Eo.